RingBDStack/HTCInfoMax/README.md

 ```

 ## Citation
-If you find our paper or code is helpful for your work, please cite our NAACL 2021 paper, our paper is available at:
+If you find our paper or code is helpful for your work, please consider citing our NAACL 2021 paper, our paper is available at:

 ## Acknowledgements